 Want to learn SEO yourself?
 Look at Moz for some excellent training videos and tips.
 Lynda.com is also a decent learning resource.
 And then it's also worth following a few essential SEO blogs like Distilled and Michael Gray.
 There is no excuse why your website can't be on the first page of Google for your keyword.
 Everything is available to you on the web, so roll up your sleeves and learn some new skills.

 Make each of your portfolios enticing by writing great bios and uploading a decent profile picture that will make people instantly warm to you, and subsequently want to hire you.
 Link everything back to your main website and hey presto!
 You're marketing yourself online!

 If you haven't already done so, set yourself up on Twitter, Facebook, Instagram and LinkedIn, and have everything linking back to your website or online portfolio.

-Make sure you use the same profile pic for each one, so you build your personal brand.
-It's also worth having a consistent strap line that identifies who you are and what you do.
+Make sure you use the same profile pic for each one, so you build your brand.
+It's also worth having a consistent strapline that identifies who you are and what you do.
 Read these tips on how to make the most of Linkedin and how to make the most of your Twitter profile to get you started.
-In my opinion, Twitter is by far the most powerful – I've won a lot of work simply by tweeting and chatting to people online, so don't underestimate social media.
+In my opinion, Twitter is by far the most powerful – I've won a lot of work by merely tweeting and chatting to people online, so don't underestimate social media.

 Do a great job every time

 You have to do a little marketing every single day.
-That first year will be tough but if you put in the hours, network and always focus on marketing yourself – you'll easily win those first projects.
+That first year will be tough, but if you put in the hours, network and always focus on marketing yourself – you'll easily win those early projects.
 For a little extra help, read this ultimate collection of freelance tips.